Scrap metal dealers licence

 Allows a scrap metal dealer to carry on business in a local authority area as a mobile collector.
 This licence covers dealers who do not have a site and regularly collect through door-to-door collections.
 The dealer requires a separate licence for each local authority area they operate in.
 This includes commercial as well as domestic scrap metal.
 There is no restriction as to the location where the collector can transport and sell their metal.

 - Requiring all individuals and businesses to complete an enhanced application process to obtain a scrap metal dealers licence.
-Local authorities have the power to turn down unsuitable applicants.
+We have the power to turn down unsuitable applicants.
 Unsuitability is based on a number of factors including any relevant criminal convictions.

-- Giving local authorities the power to revoke a licence.
+- Giving us the power to revoke a licence.